Structure formation during phase transitions in strongly interacting matter: Quantum and finite size effects in nonequilibrium particle distributions

-One can see from (\ref{nR}) and (\ref{nRop}) that nucleon distributions behave in this non-equilibrium quantum model quite differently compared to the quasi-equilibrium thermal distribution.
+One can see from (\ref{nR}) and (\ref{nRop}) that nucleon distributions behave in this nonequilibrium quantum model quite differently compared to the quasi-equilibrium thermal distribution.
 Quantum effects are important for $p \lsim \pi N/R\lsim N^{2/3}m_{\pi}$, where the system size is $R\sim N^{1/3}/m_{\pi}$.
 Also, Eq. (\ref{nRop}) demonstrates a power-law tail at very large momenta $p \gg \pi N/R\sim N^{2/3}m_{\pi}$, whereas thermal distributions show exponential behaviour $\sim \mbox{exp}(-\epsilon_p /T)$, cf. \cite{Senatorov:1989cg,Voskresensky:1989sp,MSTV90}.
-Other peculiarity of the distribution (\ref{nRop}) is presence of the oscillations (factor $\mbox{sin}^2(pR)$).
+Another peculiarity of the distribution (\ref{nRop}) is the presence of oscillations (factor $\mbox{sin}^2(pR)$).